briandgomez/Study/Security+/General Security Concepts.md

 <u>Zero Trust</u>: Assumes threats can exist inside or outside the network, requiring authentication for all entities.

 - You can apply Zero Trust framework by splitting the network into functional components/planes
-    - <u>Data Plane</u>: responsible for forwarding and processing traffic in a network
+    - <u>Data Plane</u>: performs the security processes like forwarding and processing traffic in a network
-    - <u>Control Plane</u>: manages data plane actions (i.e define policies & rules, routing tables, session tables, NAT tables)
+    - <u>Control Plane</u>: manages and controls how the data plane operates (i.e define policies & rules, routing tables, session tables, NAT tables)

 - You can control trust within a network by:
-    1. <u>Adaptive Identity</u>: authentication method that adjusts based on factors like location, behavior, and context (i.e. a user located in China requesting access to a resource located in the U.S.)
+    1. <u>Adaptive Identity</u>: examining the identity of an individual and applying security controls based on not just what the user is telling us, but other information that we’re gathering about this authentication process
+        - Other factors like IP address, location, is the employee full time or not all determine whether to change the requirements for logging

     2. <u>Threat scope reduction</u>: decrease the number of entry points in a network
         - Combining these 2 results in policy driven access control

-<u>Policy Decision Point (PDP) </u>: makes authorization decisions based on predefined policies.
-It interprets rules and decides whether access requests should be allowed or denied
+<u>Policy Decision Point (PDP) </u>: makes decisions based on predefined policies on whether to allow or deny connections to a network

 <u>Policy Administrator</u>: the role responsible for developing, implementing, and maintaining policies, standards, guidelines, and procedures

-<u>Policy Enforcement Point</u>: enforces security policies by allowing and blocking traffic based on predefined rules
+<u>Policy Enforcement Point</u>: enforces security policies decided by the PDP

 #### Zero Trust Policy Plane
 ![alt text](image-1.png)